danilocurvelo/imd0030-20242/projects/shortest-paths.md

 - **Design and implement** graph representations and graph algorithms for image processing.
 - **Analyze and compare** the runtimes and affordances for graph algorithms.
-- **Critique and connect** the implications of automated image processing algorithms.

 <details markdown="block">
 <summary>What am I submitting at the end of this project?</summary>